Non-Occam

 Even if you classify this reasoning as circular logic, it's a rather specific subtype.

 A reflective loop of this sort is a bit different from the circular logic of "my blind faith was placed in me by God, and is therefore trustworthy" – for one thing, the latter doubles as a stopsign.
 You can unpack that sentence and its origins if you want to, but you decide there's nothing more to do and stop there, whereas with the reflective loop it's not just you.
-Every philosopher (with a modus-ponens-designed brain) agrees there's nothing more to do from within the mind of the reflecter.
+Every philosopher agrees there's nothing more to do from within the mind of the reflecter.

 In point of fact, when religious people finally come to reject the Bible, they do not do so by magically jumping to a non-religious state of pure emptiness, and then evaluating their religious beliefs in that non-religious state of mind, and then jumping back to a new state with their religious beliefs removed.